Skip to Content

 Now fold the dry coffee filter in fourths and cut a scallop edge with scissors.

-Unfold the filter to half and cut a 3” slit up from the scalloped edge.
-Then open the clothespin and insert the wings.
+Then unfold the filter to half and cut a 3” slit up from the scalloped edge.
+Next open the clothespin and insert the wings.

 Coffee filter dyed with markers to make bat kids craft